fkirchhoff/advent-of-code-2023/README.md

 # Day 2

-Add a Game class and Game.Draw record.
+Added a Game class and Game.Draw record.
 Parsing is done by removing all spaces and spliting on ":" or "," and using a RegEx to parse the count+color(e.g. "8red").
 Part 1 is just filtering the draws for any that exceeds the provided counts.
-Part 2 is just finding the max cound of each color in a Game.
+Part 2 is just finding the max count of each color in a Game.